griffithlab/pVACtools/docs/pvacfuse/output_files.rst

 --------------------------------------------

 The ``all_epitopes.aggregated.tsv`` file is an aggregated version of the all_epitopes TSV.
-Like the all_epitopes.tsv and filtered.tsv reports, in order to keep the outputs consistent, pVACfuse uses the same output columns as pVACseq for this file but some of the values will be ``NA`` if a column doesn't apply to pVACfuse.
+It shows the :ref:`best-scoring epitope <pvacfuse_best_peptide>`
-This report presents the best-scoring (lowest binding affinity) epitope for each variant and outputs additional binding affinity for that epitope.
-It also gives information about the total number of well-scoring epitopes for each variant, as well as the HLA alleles that those epitopes are well-binding to.
+for each variant, and outputs additional binding affinity, expression, and coverage information for that epitope.
+It also gives information about the total number of well-scoring epitopes for each variant as well as the HLA alleles that those epitopes are well-binding to.
+Lastly, the report will bin variants into tiers that offer suggestions as to the suitability of variants for use in vaccines.
+Only epitopes meeting the ``--aggregate-inclusion-threshold`` are included in this report (default: 5000).
+Whether the median or the lowest binding affinity metrics are output in the ``IC50 MT``, ``IC50 WT``, ``%ile MT``, and ``%ile WT`` columns is controlled by the ``--top-score-metric`` parameter.

+Only epitopes meeting the ``--aggregate-inclusion-threshold`` are included in this report (default: 5000).
+Whether the median or the lowest binding affinity metrics are output in the ``IC50 MT`` and ``%ile MT`` columns is controlled by the ``--top-score-metric`` parameter.

 .. list-table::
    :header-rows: 1